verida/finclusive-demo/README.md

-# Compliant DeFi demo
+# Verifiable Credential demo with FinClusive

-Demonstrating the use of KYC Verifiable Credentials in a DeFi context.
+Demonstrating the use of KYC Verifiable Credentials.

-This application is a demo and is **not meant to be used in production.** It is not functioning, not secure and does not implement best practices.
+This application is a demo and is **not meant to be used in production**.

 ## Introduction

-This repository provides the frontend of a DeFi application to be used as a demo illustrating how KYC Verifiable Credentials can be leveraged by applications, even DeFi applications.
+This repository provides the frontend of an application to be used as a demo illustrating how KYC Verifiable Credentials can be requested by applications.

 It allows the following: